Carrot – Romance F1

 Many gardeners claim that intercropping carrots and onions, discourages carrot fly and onion fly respectively, by masking the scent of the vegetables.
 I have frequently tried this, but always very unsuccessfully.

-The carrot flies are attracted by the scent of the carrots, which is released when the carrots are thinned and weeded.
-Thus thin sowing to avoid thinning and the use of the stale seedbed technique to reduce weeding frequency are good ways to reduce the problem.
+The carrot flies are attracted by the scent of the carrots, which is released when the carrots are thinned and weeded so sow thinly.
+Because this avoids too much thinning later on and the use of the stale seedbed technique to reduce weeding frequency are good ways to reduce the problem.
 I would also recommend to do the necessary weeding and thinning all at once (hopefully with some friends), so it will be quickly done.

 Carrot fly can only hop around, thus a barrier about 60cm high of fine mesh and buried in the ground about 5cm around the carrot plot successfully keeps the fly at bay.
-Unfortunately, it didn’t work for me either.
-The flies must have blown over the barrier.
+Unfortunately, it didn’t work for me either as the flies must have blown over the barrier.

 The most successful control method is to cover the carrots with a crop cover such as bionet which is specially designed to keep out carrot root fly.